ismartsid/VeriRISC-Single_cycle_RISC-V_Processor/README.md

 # Single Cycle RISC-V Processor

 ## Overview
 This project is a 32-bit Single Cycle CPU that follows the RISC-V Instruction Set Architecture(ISA).
-It's built-in SystemVerilog and is based on the RV32I implementation outlined in the [RISC-V Instruction Set Manual](https://riscv.org/wp-content/uploads/2017/05/riscv-spec-v2.2.pdf).
+It's written in SystemVerilog and is based on the RV32I implementation outlined in the [RISC-V Instruction Set Manual](https://riscv.org/wp-content/uploads/2017/05/riscv-spec-v2.2.pdf).
 The primary purpose of this project is for hobby and educational use.

 ### Modules